 So what does “free” actually entail?

-The best checking account gives you free cash for signing up, has plenty of access to no-fee ATMs, and doesn’t charge additional fees for things like foreign transactions.
+The best checking accounts in 2015 give you free cash for signing up, have plenty of access to no-fee ATMs, and do not charge additional fees for things like foreign transactions.

 If you’re looking to open a free checking account online that won’t cost you anything, I recommend going with Capital One 360.